GECKODocs/docs2/docs/system_settings.md

 #### Enable File Request
 If you want to enable the file request feature within tasks, check this box.

+#### Enable Due Diligence Questionnaire
+If you want to enable the Survey feature, check this box.

 ### Reports